Tutorial: projector approach to master equations for open quantum systems: Abstract

 \section{Abstract}

 Most quantum theorists are familiar with different ways of describing the effective quantum dynamics of a system coupled to external degrees of freedom, such as the Born-Markov master equation or the adiabatic elimination.
-Understanding the deep connection between these apparently unrelated methods can be a powerful tool, allowing us to derive effective dynamics in unconventional systems or regimes.
-This tutorial aims at providing quantum theorists across multiple fields (e.g. quantum and atom optics, optomechanics, or hybrid quantum systems) with a self-contained practical toolbox to derive effective quantum dynamics, applicable to systems ranging from $N-$level emitters to mechanical resonators.
+Understanding the deep connection between these -- sometimes apparently unrelated -- methods can be a powerful tool, allowing us to derive effective dynamics in unconventional systems or regimes.
+This tutorial aims at providing quantum theorists across multiple fields (e.g., quantum and atom optics, optomechanics, or hybrid quantum systems) with a self-contained practical toolbox to derive effective quantum dynamics, applicable to systems ranging from $N-$level emitters to mechanical resonators.
 First, we summarize the projector approach to open quantum systems and the derivation of the fundamental Nakajima-Zwanzig equation.
-Then, we show how three common effective equations, namely the Born-Markov Master Equation, the adiabatic elimination used in atom physics, and a different adiabatic elimination used in sideband cooling, can be derived from different perturbative expansions of the Nakajima-Zwanzig equation.
-We also solve in detail two specific examples using this formalism, namely the adiabatic elimination in a Lambda system and the effective equations of a mechanical resonator cooled by an optical cavity.
+Then, we show how three common effective equations, namely the Brownian master equation, the Born-Markov master equation, and the adiabatic elimination used in atom and molecular optics, can be derived from different perturbative expansions of the Nakajima-Zwanzig equation.
+We also solve in detail four specific examples using this formalism, namely a harmonic oscillator subject to displacement noise, the effective equations of a mechanical resonator cooled by an optical cavity, the Purcell effect for a qubit coupled to an optical cavity, and the adiabatic elimination in a Lambda system.